juliandreas/dire-cli/FAQ.md

 ### When should I use `--sourced` vs regular translation?

-- **`--sourced`**: Apply only glossary and translation memory without AI costs.
+- **`--sourced`**: Apply only glossary and translation memory without any API costs.
 Good for quick updates using existing translations.
-- **Regular mode**: Use AI to generate new translations for missing keys.
+- **Regular mode**: Use the configured provider to generate new translations for missing keys.
 Costs API usage but handles new content.

 ### What does `--stub` mode do?

-`--stub` creates empty string placeholders for all missing translation keys without using AI.
+`--stub` creates empty string placeholders for all missing translation keys without using any API.
 This is useful when you want to:

 - Set up translation file structure with all keys present
 - Mark certain keys as "not ready for translation" initially
-- Create a complete file structure before manual or AI translation
+- Create a complete file structure before manual or provider translation

 **Important**: Keys with empty string values are normally ignored during translation.
 To translate these stubbed keys later, use `--include-stubs` with your regular translation command: